Planet Laika: Development

-Planet Laika was co-developed by Japanese software developers Quintet (famous for ActRaiser, Illusion of Gaia, and Terranigma) and Zeque, a relatively unknown developer in North America, but known in Japan for the PlayStation cult hit Kowloon's Gate.
+Planet Laika was co-developed by Japanese software developers Quintet (famous for ActRaiser, Illusion of Gaia, and Terranigma) and Zeque, known in Japan for the PlayStation cult hit Kowloon's Gate.
 Zeque was responsible for the concept, design, scenario, and graphics, whereas Quintet handled the programming and sound.
 Like Kowloon's Gate, Zeque's themes for Planet Laika were good and evil and light and darkness.
 Some of the characters from both games share names as well.